Edfu: Apollonopolis Magna

 In the Hellenistic period and under the Roman Empire, the city was known as Apollonopolis Magna or Apollinopolis Magna (Greek: πόλις μεγάλη Ἀπόλλωνος, Strabo xvii. p.
 817; Agartharch. p.
 22; Plin. v.
 9. s.
 11; Plut.
 Is. et Osir.
 50; Aelian.
 Hist.
 An. x.
 2; Ptol. iv.
 5. § 70; Ἀπολλωνία, Steph.
 Byzant. s. v.; Ἀπολλωνιάς, Hierocl. p.
 732; It.
 Ant. p.
 160, 174; Not.
 Imp.
 Orient. c.
 143; Latin: Apollonos Superioris [urbs]).
 Ptolemy assigns Apollinopolis to the Hermonthite nome, but it was more commonly regarded as the capital town of the nome Apollopolites.
 Under the Roman emperors it was the headquarters of the Legio II Trajana.
-Its inhabitants were enemies of the crocodile and its worshippers.

 The ancient city derived its principal reputation from two temples, which are considered second only to the Temple of Dendera as specimens of the sacred structures of Egypt.
 The larger temple is in good preservation, and is being excavated.
 The smaller temple, sometimes, but improperly, called a Typhonium, is apparently an appendage of the former, and its sculptures represent the birth and education of the youthful deity, Horus, whose parents Noum, or Kneph and Athor, were worshipped in the larger edifice.
 The principal temple is dedicated to Noum, whose symbol is the disc of the sun, supported by two asps and the extended wings of a vulture.
 Its sculptures represent (Rosellini, Monum. del Culto, p.
 240, tav. xxxviii.) the progress of the Sun, Phre-Hor-Hat, Lord of Heaven, moving in his bark (Bari) through the circle of the Hours.
 The local name of the district round Apollinopolis was Hat, and Noum was styled Hor-hat-kah, or Horus, the tutelary genius of the land of Hat.
 This deity forms also at Apollinopolis a triad with the goddess Athor and Hor-Senet.
 The members of the triad are youthful gods, pointing their fingers towards their mouths, and before the decipherment of the hieroglyphics were regarded as figures of Harpocrates.